nikkiawong/startup-site/README.md

 ### Description

-This website is the official website for a co-working start-up concept located in the Portland area.
+This website is the official website for a co-working start-up concept called 503Works located in the downtown Portland area.

 ### Images
 <!--